Bring Your Class!View tour descriptions for both sites and register online for tours

 Take advantage of FREE tours for NYC public schools at BLDG 92 all school year.

-Please note: Our tour calendars for BHS and BLDG 92 are almost fully booked through 2017, so please look ahead to 2018 on our calendar, especially if you are looking to bring multiple classes.
+Please note: Our tour sites at BHS Pierrepont and BLDG 92 are almost fully booked through April 2018, so please look further out on our calendar for tour availabilities, especially if you would like to bring multiple classes to these locations.